Declaration of Nullity (Marriage)

 Q. How do I get started?

-A. Contact your parish for a priest, deacon or other staff person who will meet with you to explain the process in detail, answer your questions, and give you the necessary forms to begin.
+A. Contact your parish for a priest, deacon or other trained staff person who will meet with you to explain the process in detail, answer your questions, and give you the necessary forms to begin.

 Q. Does an annulment affect the legitimacy of children or child support?